nick-kopy/Exploration-of-bike-share-programs-post-pandemic/README.md

 ### Exploratory data analysis
 After downloading the data, cleaning it, checking for missing data, and unifying mismatched formats we are ready to dive in and see what the data says.

-> For a more complete look at the code and statistics used, please see exploration.ipynb.
+> For a more complete look at the code and statistics used, please see the [exploration](https://github.com/nick-kopy/Exploration-of-bike-share-programs-post-pandemic/blob/main/exploration.ipynb) file.
 If you'd like to run the code yourself, check out [Pyspark](https://spark.apache.org/docs/latest/api/python/)!

 Let's move on to a visualization so we can get a sense of the shape of the data.
 First we'll do ride count per hour of day across the year for LA.